mary559/Starbucks-Secret-Menu/README.md

 # Starbucks Secret Menu

-## Description
 The Starbucks Secret Menu app is designed for coffee enthusiasts who want to explore unique and creative drink options beyond the traditional Starbucks menu.

 This application provides users with a collection of secret recipes, allowing them to customize their drinks and enjoy something new every time they visit Starbucks.
 Whether you're craving a new flavor combination or want to impress your friends with your drink knowledge, this app has you covered.

 ## Features
 - Explore a variety of secret Starbucks drink recipes.